xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 In the marketing datasheet, you probably read that NCS5501-SE supports up to 2.7M+ routes or that NCS5502 support up to 1.1M routes.
 It's true, but it's actually a bit more complex since it will not be 2.7M of any kind of routes.
 So, how many routes can I actually use ?
 Well, it depends...

-This series of posts aim at explaining in detail how NCS5500 routers use the different memory resources available for each type of features or prefixes.
+This series of posts aims at explaining in details how NCS5500 routers use the different memory resources available for each type of features or prefixes.
 But we will go further than just discussing "how many routes" and we will try to identify how other data types (Next-hop, load balancing information, ACL entries, ...) are affecting the scale.

 Today, we will start describing the hardware implementation then we will explain how “databases” are used, which profiles can be enabled and how they can be monitored and troubleshot.